YHDING23/Imp_Nerface/README.md

 pip install "git+https://github.com/facebookresearch/pytorch3d.git@stable"
 `

 The main training and testing scripts are `train_transformed_rays.py` and `eval_transformed_rays.py`, respectively.
-They are in the main working folder which is in `nerface_code/nerf-pytorch/`.
+They are in the main working folder `nerf-pytorch/`.

 The training script expects a path to a config file, e.g.: